System-CTL/MITRE/README.md

 # Right Now!

-We are focussing on Initial Access, Persistence and Privileges Escalation thats the base start for stable things faster
+We are focussing on Initial Access, Persistence and Privileges Escalation